 It was a beautiful, cold October morning.
 I was sitting at my desk sipping my latte when I received a mail in my inbox.
 It was the notification of a project we just landed from one of our client Nick, who consulted us after a long gap.
-He wanted us to work on a detailed Infringement analysis of one of his patent.
+He wanted us to work on a detailed Infringement analysis of one of his patents.

-After spending a good amount of time on the project, I came to the conclusion that there are a very few chances of complete overlap because of few limitations present in the claim.
-However, somehow, there was something ticking in my head which said there has to be something somewhere that use this technology.
+After spending a good amount of time on the project, I came to the conclusion that there are very few chances of complete overlap because of few limitations present in the claim.
+However, somehow, there was something ticking in my head which said there has to be something somewhere that uses this technology.

 So, I kept checking and re-checking the products to ensure I haven’t missed anything.
 During this process, I had one thought in my mind – I don’t want to give a report with no results to the client when I strongly believe that there should be something out there in the market.

 Anyway, I went back home and over the weekend when that ticking didn’t stop, I just thought what if I search from the perspective that I have to find something that can help the client achieve his objective (not necessarily the overlapping product).